Motor Speed and Performance Curves

 For background we have recently had a Lynch LEM 200 being used on a river boat, and a Motoenergy ME0708 being used on a [large] model loco.
 In both cases although the motors would run and put out some impressive power, they were not geared so as to be able reach their peak efficiency RPM.
 The consequence of this was that both the motors and the controllers [Pro-360s] started to get hot, up to the point of the thermal protection kicking in.

-After the gearing was changed, the motors were then able to get closer to the peak efficiency RPM when at full throttle, this allowed the motors and controllers to run much cooler and draw less current for the same power output.
+After the gearing was changed, the motors were then able to get closer to the peak efficiency RPM when at full speed, this allowed the motors and controllers to run much cooler and draw less current for the same power output.
 This will extend the range of the vehicles and the life of the motors and controllers.

 We’ve put a speed to RPM calculator here.
 This lets you enter the number of teeth on the sprokets, the top speed required, the rolling wheel diameter, and will calculate the motor speed.